NeilWP/NeilWP/README.md

 # Neil Watcyn-Palmer Bsc IPMA SAPO SASM

-**Founder and designer of governed-data platforms — a family of domain-specific "single source of truth" products, each built the same way and held to the same standard.**
+**Founder and architect to a family of domain-specific "single source of truth" products.
+Each designed as AI first and held to the same, tigourous guardrails on cost security and data protection complinace.**

 Each venture takes the messy reality of one domain — world sport, corporate emissions, the political record, medical-technology compliance, major losses — and